gatsbyjs/gatsby/docs/docs/themes/shadowing.md

             └── bio.js // highlight-line
 ```

-## Shadowing other themes
+## Shadowing other files

-Some themes, including `gatsby-theme-blog`, install other themes. `gatsby-theme-blog` uses `gatsby-plugin-theme-ui` with the `gatsby-theme-ui-preset` preset.
-One way to customize the styling of a theme is with shadowing.
+Some themes, including `gatsby-theme-blog`, install additional plugins. `gatsby-theme-blog` uses `gatsby-plugin-theme-ui` with the `gatsby-theme-ui-preset` preset.
+Shadowing is one way to customize the styling of a theme.

 For example, to shadow `index.js` from `gatsby-plugin-theme-ui`, create a file named `user-site/src/gatsby-plugin-theme-ui/index.js`.